 - Each centre has a PSHE Lead.
-This will usually be a Teacher. - PSHE will be delivered by Teachers and HTLA's supported by TA's - All staff are encouraged to be confident in the delivery of PSHE.
-Through the RT CPD programme staff are supported to maintain their professional development. - When using external speakers to deliver aspects of our PSHE programme we will ensure the meet our quality assurance standards and follow school policies and procedures
+This will usually be a Teacher. - PSHE will be delivered by Teachers or other Learning and Progress staff - All staff are encouraged to be confident in the delivery of PSHE.
+Through the RT CPD programme staff are supported to maintain their professional development. - When using external speakers to deliver aspects of our PSHE programme we will ensure they meet our quality assurance standards and follow school policies and procedures